harriott/misc/linux/QR/QR.md

     if [ $TERM == 'screen-256color' ]; then echo "you're in tmux"; fi
     pgrep tmux -l
     set synchronize-panes
-    tmux kill-server
-    tmux kill-session -a  # kills all but current session tmux send ls enter  # ls  in the currently active pane tmux show-options -s
+    tmux send ls enter  # ls  in the currently active pane tmux show-options -s